 The scheme needed to align with Royal Museums Greenwich’s new brand strategy, launched in April 2017, positioning the museum as “an epic place of exploration”, and use this to help visitors to explore and immerse themselves in the experience.

 A significant challenge was the architectural disconnect between the original museum building and extension.
-The wayfinding needed to make the museum permeable, unite the two spaces and deliver epic exploration to visitors.
+To improve the visitor experience, we needed to make the museum permeable, unite the two spaces and deliver epic exploration to visitors.

-Key to the museum was showcasing the world-class collections and encouraging visitation to the other Royal Museums Greenwich sites: Royal Observatory, Cutty Sark and Queen’s House.
+Key to the museums aims was showcasing the world-class collections and encouraging wider awareness, visitation and up-sell to the other Royal Museums Greenwich sites: Royal Observatory, Cutty Sark and Queen’s House.

 Humanising the challenges

-Feedback from front-of-house staff workshops highlighted that visitors struggled to find facilities, such as the toilets, and were often unaware that there were two entrances.
-In response to these insights, a key part of our strategy was identifying these areas as a basic need and focusing on directing to entrances and onward travel beyond.
+To begin our research and humanise the problems at hand, we talked with both staff and visitors.
+Feedback from the workshops highlighted that visitors struggled to find facilities, such as the toilets, and were often unaware that there were two entrances.
+In response to these insights, a key part of our strategy was identifying these areas as a basic need and focusing on directing to entrances and onward travel.